Skip to main content

 Defining the data to collect with Tracking Plans

-As described in Tracking Plans Introduction, a tracking plan is a logical grouping of the data you collect as an organisation by domain, with an explicit owner.
+As described in Tracking Plans Introduction, a tracking plan is a logical grouping of the data you collect as an organization by domain, with an explicit owner.

 With tracking plans, you can: